seed-cat/seedcat/README.md

 4. Run `seedcat` on Linux or `seedcat.exe` on Windows to view the command-line options.
 5. See our [recovery examples](docs/recovery.md) for detailed instructions.

-If you want to rent large GPU clusters in the cloud see [renting documentation](docs/renting.md)
+If you have issues running locally or need larger GPU clusters see [renting in the cloud documentation](docs/renting.md)

 ## Security concerns
 Since `seedcat` handles your seed phrase you should take the following security precautions: